-The Trustees therefore require their investment manager in their stewardship of the Scheme's assets to pay appropriate regard to the investee companies' performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social, ethical and environmental impact and corporate governance when considering the purchase, retention or sale of investments.
+The Trustees therefore require their investment manager in its stewardship of the Scheme's assets to pay appropriate regard to these six engagement themes, alongside the investee companies' performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social, ethical and environmental impact and corporate governance when considering the purchase, retention or sale of investments.

 The Trustees oversee their investment manager's voting and engagement activities to ensure compliance with this requirement.
-Reporting on the investment manager's voting and engagement activities and how these activities have had a bearing on the purchase, retention and sale of investments is included in the quarterly investment monitoring reports.